BurntSushi/blog/content/post/rust-error-handling.md

 The code itself doesn't change too much, but in my opinion, the code is a bit cleaner without the error messages invading the implementation of `double_arg`.
 Moreover, all of the error messages are lifted out into other places in the code.
+(This is to my taste.)

 Given only this example, it might be difficult to see the justification for using the `Error` trait.
 The code is a bit cleaner, but there's also a lot more of it.
 There are two important things to consider:

-1. The proportion of code implementing `Error` in this example is lop-sided because we have only one function producing errors.
+1. The proportion of code implementing `Error` in this example is lopsided because we have only one function producing errors.
 In real code, you'll likely have many functions producing errors.
-2. The use of a generic `Error` trait makes composing errors *of different types* automatically very easy.
+2. The use of a generic `Error` trait makes automatically composing errors *of different types* very easy.
 We'll learn more about this in the next section.

 ## The `From` trait and the `try!` macro